Boston-University-Projects/mejia_site/README.md

 ==> In line 35, we are asking it to create a table named mutualAid , but it has problem in finding its definition in the database.

-Here is what you wanna to do to troubleshoot the problem:
+Here is what you want to do to troubleshoot the problem:

 ==> First, check your database management, see if a table called “MutualAid” has created or not?